 3. Select ‘No‘ to deactivate these ad influencers.

-These instructions aren’t universal to every social media platform, but making these changes on a player like Facebook could actually take care of a good bit of your ad targeting problems.
+These instructions aren’t universal to every social media platform, but making these changes on a player like Facebook could actually solve some of your ad targeting problems.

 How to stop Google ads